Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Introduction

-In our case, we cannot hope to recover the full conformal Morawetz estimate using only the geometric structure of these approximate optical functions, due to insufficient decay in perturbations of the metric.
-However, we can establish a fractional Morawetz estimate, analogous to that in \cite{LS}, for certain fractional weights $\us[2s], \uls[2s]$ which depend on the initial spatial decay of the metric.
-We show the base estimate, along with a discussion on why the fractional estimate and curved fields are necessary, in section \ref{ModelMorawetz}.
+The presence of the mass term in \eqref{Metric} means that, when attempting to establish a conformal Morawetz-type estimate, we cannot simply treat the background spacetime as a perturbation of Minkowski space.
+Instead, we use an interpolated tortoise coordinate $r^*$ and approximate optical functions $\us = t + r^*$, $\uls = t - r^*$.
+Since $h^0$ is supported when $r \gg M$, we do not have to worry about trapped geodesics, so we may use a conformal estimate rather than the purely radial estimate of \cite{DR}.
+This allows for a more intuitive treatment of the charged part of $\bF$.
+Similar estimates for Maxwell's equations on Schwarzschild have been carried out by Anderson and Blue \cite{AB}, and Sterbenz and Tataru \cite{ST}, as well as for certain quasilinear wave equations by Lindblad and Tohaneanu \cite{LToh}.

-Our primary tool here is a null decomposition and a set of vector fields which are defined only in terms of the parameter $M$ which behave nicely with respect to the metric $\mt = m + M\chi/(1+r)\delta$ This set of Lorentz fields was used in \cite{L15} to establish nicer asymptotic behavior for certain components of the metric.
-The null decomposition we use is a natural extension of these fields, and allows us to establish nicer estimates on certain derivatives of $\phi$ and components of $F$ than the corresponding null fields in Minkowski would.
+Additionally, decay estimates on $h^1$ in the vacuum case mean that we cannot hope to recover the full conformal Morawetz estimate.
+We will instead prove a fractional Morawetz estimate, as in \cite{LS}, with weights $\us[2s], \uls[2s]$ which depend on the initial decay of $h^1$.
+We show the base estimate, with a discussion of the modified fields and the necessity of peeling estimates for $h$, in section \ref{ModelMorawetz}.
+A similar estimate for wave equations was shown by Lindblad and Schlue in \cite{LSch}